Office Hours

 Housing Law

-Housing Law Support for Florida Veterans & Families
+Housing Attorney Support for Florida Veterans & Families

 Keeping a safe and stable place to live is important for every family.
-If you’re facing eviction, struggling with a landlord, or worried about losing your home, we are here to help you understand your options and take action.
+If you’re facing eviction, struggling with a landlord, or worried about losing your home, a housing attorney may be able to help you understand your options and take action.

-We assist veterans and income-qualified individuals with housing-related legal matters, helping you protect your rights, avoid displacement when possible, and maintain access to secure housing.
+We provide tenant legal help to veterans and income-qualified individuals facing housing-related legal issues.
+Our team works to protect tenant rights, prevent eviction when possible, and help families maintain stable housing.

 We help you stay in your home whenever possible.